angarsky/diveintopython/learn/functions/nested.md

 In this example, we use an anonymous function defined by the `lambda` keyword and passed it as an argument to the `map` function.
 This function multiplies each element of `list_nums` by `2` and returns a new list with the mapped results stored in `new_list`.

-## Common errors to avoid when using nested functions in python programming.
+## Common errors to avoid when using nested functions in python programming

 To avoid common errors when using nested functions in Python programming, it is important to ensure that function names and variables are **not repeated** within a nested function and its parent function, as this may cause confusion and errors.